pantheon-systems/documentation/source/content/guides/wordpress-composer/06-bedrock-composer.md

 This section provides information on how to use Bedrock with Integrated Composer on a WordPress site.

-WordPress does not natively support [Composer](https://getcomposer.org/), however, Bedrock is a WordPress-specific framework for using Composer on WordPress sites.[Bedrock](https://roots.io/bedrock/) is a custom WordPress project structure that helps simplify working on large projects with multiple plugins and custom code.
+WordPress does not natively support [Composer](https://getcomposer.org/), however, Bedrock is a WordPress-specific framework for using Composer on WordPress sites.
+[Bedrock](https://roots.io/bedrock/) also provides a custom WordPress project structure that helps simplify working on large projects with multiple plugins and custom code.

 ## Create a New Pantheon WordPress Site with Bedrock